lexasss/VarjoDataLogger/README.md

 ```
   -n, --nbtip      IP address of the PC running N-Back task application.
 Default is '127.0.0.1'.
   -c, --cttip      IP address of the PC running CTT application.
 Default is '127.0.0.1'.
-  -m, --lmsip      [ >= v0.4 ] IP address of the PC running Leap Motion Streamer application.
+  -m, --lmsip      IP address of the PC running Leap Motion Streamer application.
 Default is '127.0.0.1'.
   -l, --log        Log file folder, must be without spaces.
 Default is 'C:/Users/<USERNAME>/Documents'.
   -o, --offset     Leap Motion ZYX offsets (comma-separated, no spaces).
 Default is '-6,15,0'.
   -h, --hide       Forces the console window to be hidden (minimized) while the tracking is on.
-  -s, --setup      JSON setup file with a list of task configurations.
+  -s, --setup      JSON setup file with study configuration.
 Default is 'no value'.
-  -t, --task       [ <= v0.5 ] Task ID to be loaded from th esetup file.
-Default is '-1' (task ID is computed from the participant ID, see below).
   -v, --verbose    Debug info is printed in the verbose mode.
   -d, --debug      Sets to the debug mode.
 ```